Last updated on September 22nd, 2023 at 08:22 am

 In the last few months we’ve visited our oldest son in Virginia, Sean’s brother in North Carolina, my parents in Tennessee, and Sean’s parents in Florida.
 So traveling in the RV really has allowed us to see them more often than we were able to in our previous, busy lives.

 We’ve ensured our itinerary over the next year will take us to Texas to see our two younger sons, as well as get us back to Virginia in time for our oldest son’s wedding!

 We also include 2 plane tickets per year for each son to come to visit us at a place of their choosing.
 And when all else fails, I fly to see them!

 What the Future Holds

 I’m not sure what the future holds, but I don’t think I’ll want to continue full-timing once I have grandchildren.
-I want to develop close relationships with my grandchildren, so I’m thinking we’ll need to slow down our travel even more to spend increased time by wherever they live.
+I want to develop close relationships with my grandchildren, so I think we’ll need to slow down our travel even more to spend increased time wherever they live.

 I’d love to hear your suggestions about how you stay close to your grandchildren while full-time traveling!
 Please let me know how you manage it in the comments below.